tanem/infector/README.md

 console.log(moduleTwo.foo); // => true
 ```

-A more detailed example is available in the `example` dir.
+A working example is available in the `examples/node` dir.
 To run:

 ```
-$ node example
+$ node examples/node
 ```

 ## Development